Richard Leakey: Fossil hunter who helped prove humans evolved in Africa, dies at 77 | DW | 02.01.2022

 Leakey's expeditions in the 1970s altered our understanding of human evolution, especially with the discovery of a 1.9-million-year-old skull of Homo habilis in 1972 and a 1.6-million-year-old skull of Homo erectus in 1975.

-In this July 1989 photo, Leakey poses next to tusks that had been seized by Kenyan authorities — he was also given the nickname the "savior of the elephants" for his controversial conservation efforts
+Leakey (seen here next to seized tusks) was also given the nickname 'savior of the elephants' for his conservation efforts

 Time magazine published a cover story with the findings, titled "How Man Became Man," showing Leakey with an illustration of Homo habilis.